Background

 Aims

 Following the vision “Our city of the future is clean, safe, worth living in, friendly, quiet and smart” of EDAG Engineering GmbH, the idea of such a holistic mobility concept in form of the so-called CityBot ecosystem has been developed.
-The core element of the ecosystem is the CityBot presented by EDAG Engineering GmbH at the as a networked, autonomous and locally emission-free robotic vehicle, whose drive module can perform a variety of tasks in urban traffic by coupling with various utility modules such as passenger cell, cargo carrier or city cleaning device.
-IAA 2019
+The core element of the ecosystem is the CityBot presented by EDAG Engineering GmbH at the IAA 2019 as a networked, autonomous and locally emission-free robotic vehicle, whose drive module can perform a variety of tasks in urban traffic by coupling with various utility modules such as passenger cell, cargo carrier or city cleaning device.

 The goal of the interdisciplinary project “Campus FreeCity” is now to develop the vision of the CityBot ecosystem for a first practical application and to implement it in a real laboratory.
-The (Deutsche Bank Park – Eintracht Frankfurt) serves as a laboratory environment in which the CityBot ecosystem with a CityBot for passenger transport, a CityBot for goods transport and the elements of the control system is to be operated and evaluated.
-Arena of IoT
+The Arena of IoT (Deutsche Bank Park – Eintracht Frankfurt) serves as a laboratory environment in which the CityBot ecosystem with a CityBot for passenger transport, a CityBot for goods transport and the elements of the control system is to be operated and evaluated.

 Method